Distinguished categories and the Zilber-Pink conjecture: Zilber-Pink and extensions of algebraically closed fields

-Since every irreducible component of $\phi(\psi^{-1}(z))$ has the same dimension by \ref{ax:4} and the fact that $\phi$ has finite fibers, this contradicts the fact that $U'$ is weakly optimal for $V'$.
+But, since $\phi$ has finite fibers, \ref{ax:4} implies that every irreducible component of $\phi(\psi^{-1}(z))$ has the same dimension.
+Hence, the above contradicts $U'$ being weakly optimal for $V'$.
 It follows that $\hat{U}$ is an irreducible component of $\psi^{-1}(z) \cap \hat{V}$.